3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/V1_5_FAQ.md

 > Some examples are shown here:

 ```
-// A death test can be a simple function call.

 TEST(MyDeathTest, FunctionCall) {
   ASSERT_DEATH(Xyz(5), "Xyz failed");
 }

-// Or a complex expression that references variables and functions.
 TEST(MyDeathTest, ComplexExpression) {
   const bool c = Condition();
   ASSERT_DEATH((c ?
 Func1(0) : object2.Method("test")),
                "(Func1|Method) failed");
 }

-// Death assertions can be used any where in a function.
-In
-// particular, they can be inside a loop.
 TEST(MyDeathTest, InsideLoop) {
-  // Verifies that Foo(0), Foo(1), ..., and Foo(4) all die.

   for (int i = 0; i < 5; i++) {
     EXPECT_DEATH_M(Foo(i), "Foo has \\d+ errors",
                    ::testing::Message() << "where i is " << i);
   }
 }

-// A death assertion can contain a compound statement.
 TEST(MyDeathTest, CompoundStatement) {
-  // Verifies that at lease one of Bar(0), Bar(1), ..., and
-  // Bar(4) dies.

   ASSERT_DEATH({
     for (int i = 0; i < 5; i++) {
       Bar(i);